s3978128/python-text-editor-with-encryption/README.md

 # Secure Text Editor

-The Secure Text Editor is an application built using Python's Tkinter library, offering encryption functionalities for text files using `pyDes` and `pycryptodome`.
+The Secure Text Editor is an application built using Python's `tkinter` library, offering encryption functionalities for text files using `pyDes` and `pycryptodome`.

 ## Features: